hrishikeshs/writings/just-use-ai.md

 Now, imagine that the new LLM model - Let's call it SE-1 (for software-engineer-1) can reasonably do the job of a software engineer.

-You can buy 100 licences of this model and instantly have the capacity of a 100 software engineers.
-Since LLMs don't need to eat/sleep/take vacations/time-offs, and they don't get tired after thinking all day, you can make them work 24x7x365
+You can buy 100 licences to this model and instantly have the capacity of a 100 software engineers.
+Since the AI bots don't need to eat/sleep/take vacations/time-offs, and they don't get tired after thinking all day, you can make them work 24x7x365

 Suddenly, it's trivial to re-create the entire Microsoft Word suite from scratch